 Josephus Flavius (37-101 AD), a 1st century historian who penned his work around 94 AD, is important for historians wishing to gain early insight into the first Jewish-Roman War as well as Christianity.
-He is also important for historians who wish to learn about the Jesus of history since we find two direct references to Jesus, and one reference to John the Baptist and Jesus’ brother James.
+He is also important for historians who wish to learn about the Christ since in his Antiquities of the Jews one finds two direct references to Christ, and one reference to John the Baptist and Christ’s brother James.

-As of current this is the most discussed passage in Flavius’ work (1).
-Scholarly consensus affirms that Josephus Flavius did, however, refer to Jesus in his Testimonium Flavianum although a later scribe almost certainly touched it up (2).
-This is a likely explanation since Christians were the ones who kept and made the copies of the Flavius’ documents throughout history so it is not unlikely that one of them could have, at some moment, touched up the passage.
-In other words, as the text stands it is most likely not authentic in its entirety.
-Principal in this are the efforts of scholar Louis Feldman who has surveyed the relevant literature from 1937 to 1980 (3).
-He found that of 52 scholars who have worked with this text, only four see it as entirely genuine, six as mostly genuine, 20 accept it with some interpolations, nine with several interpolations, and 13 regard it as being totally an interpolation.
-Thus, a majority 39 of the 52 view the Testimonium Flavianum as historical in some one way or another and in greater or lesser degrees.
+This has been the most discussed passage in Flavius’s work (1).
+Academic consensus is that Flavius did refer to Christ in this passage although a later scribe touched it up (2).
+This seems likely given that Christians were the ones who kept and made the copies of the Flavius’s documents.
+It is therefore not impossible that one of them could have, at some moment, touched up the passage to make Christ appear in a greater light than how Flavius made him out to be.
+Scholar Louis Feldman surveying relevant literature between 1937 to 1980 found that of 52 scholars who have worked with this text, only four see it as entirely genuine, six as mostly genuine, 20 accept it with some interpolations, nine with several interpolations, and 13 regard it as being totally an interpolation (3).
+Given Feldman’s insight the majority (39 of the 52) view the Testimonium Flavianum as historical in some one way or another and in greater or lesser degrees.

 Why has there been doubt concerning the reference to Christ within the Testimonium Flavianum?
-The most obvious reason is because Flavius refers to Jesus in certain ways that he would not have since he was particularly unsympathetic towards Jesus and the early Christian movement (4).
-Rather, that Flavius even referred to Jesus and events surrounding him was simply down to him wishing to convey real history as it happened; history concerning Jewish rebels, governors, and troublemakers in general.
-So, his use of words such as “Messiah,” or that there were “a thousand marvels” about Jesus, for example, suggests interpolation by a Christian who had a high view of Jesus.
-And since Flavius did not believe Jesus was the Messiah he would not have referred to him as being more than a man, “About this time there lived Jesus, a wise man, if indeed one ought to call him a man.”
-As an informative commentary expounds, “It is impossible that this passage is entirely genuine.
+The most obvious reason is because Flavius refers to Christ in ways that he would likely not have given that the fact he was particularly unsympathetic towards Christ as well as the early Christian movement (4).
+Rather, that Flavius even referred to Christ and the events surrounding him was simply because he wished to communicate to his readers real history as it happened, which included that history concerning Jewish rebels, governors, and troublemakers.
+So, Flavius’s use of certain words such as “Messiah,” or that there were “a thousand marvels” about Christ, for example, suggests interpolation by a Christian who already had a high view of Christ.
+Flavius did not believe Christ was the Messiah and he would not have referred to him as being more than a man (“About this time there lived Jesus, a wise man, if indeed one ought to call him a man”).
+As one informative commentary explains, “It is impossible that this passage is entirely genuine.
 It is highly unlikely that Josephus, a believing Jew working under Romans, would have written, “He was the Messiah.”
-This would make him suspect of treason, but nowhere else is there an indication that he was a Christian” (5).
-We also know from Origen that Flavius was not a Christian.
+We also know that Flavius was not a Christian (5).

-However, debate within contemporary scholarship is not on Flavius’ mentioning of Jesus in the interpolated passage since that is already widely accepted, but rather over what the original passage would have exactly read like (7).
+There is little doubt that Flavius did mention Christ within the interpolated passage.
+This is widely accepted and scholars have proposed hypotheses concerning what the original passage would have read like (7).
 There is, however, a reconstruction that has achieved some currency within the academy.
-James Dunn, informed of the general academy and the views proposed within it, says that there is “broad consensus” that we can what get to what the passage would look like without the interpolations (8).
+James Dunn says that there is “broad consensus” that we can what get to what the passage would look like without the interpolations (8).

-Thus, two prominent historians, Edwin Yamauchi and John Meier (19), have constructed what the original text, prior to its interpolation, would likely have read like (James Dunn and Professor Joel Green have also proposed a very similar reconstruction which can be seen in the references below (20).
+Two prominent historians, Edwin Yamauchi and John Meier (19), have constructed what the original text, prior to its interpolation, would likely have read like.
+James Dunn and Professor Joel Green have also proposed a very similar reconstruction which can be seen in the references below (20).
 The underlined words in square brackets are what are believed to be added in by a later scribe:

 “About this time there lived Jesus, a wise man [if indeed one ought to call him a man.]
 For he was one who wrought surprising feats and was a teacher of such people as accept the truth gladly.
 He won over many Jews and many of the Greeks.
 [He was the Christ.]
 When Pilate, upon hearing him accused by men of the highest standing amongst us, had condemned him to be crucified, those who had in the first place come to love him did not give up their affection for him.
 [On the third day he appeared to them restored to life, for the prophets of God had prophesied these and countless other marvelous things about him.]
 And the tribe of the Christians, so called after him, has still to this day not disappeared.”

-Modern scholarship has widely acknowledged the authenticity of the reference to Jesus and his brother, James, in Antiquities 20.9.1.
-Flavius wrote of “the brother of Jesus, who was called Christ, whose name was James,” and then subsequently mentions that James was stoned to death, “when he had formed an accusation against them as breakers of the law, he delivered them to be stoned.”
-According to Louis Feldman, a lead Josephus scholar, the authenticity of the Flavius passage on James has been “almost universally acknowledged” (21).
-This view is widely held by leading scholars within the field (22).
-Van Voorst informs us that the overwhelming majority of scholars consider both the reference to “the brother of Jesus called Christ” and the entire passage that includes it as authentic (23).
-Richard Bauckham explicates that “the vast majority have considered it to be authentic” (24).
+According to Louis Feldman, a lead scholar in the subject, the authenticity of the Flavius passage on James has been “almost universally acknowledged” (22).
+This view is widely held by leading scholars within the field .
+Van Voorst says that the majority of scholars consider both the reference to “the brother of Jesus called Christ” and the entire passage that includes it as authentic (23).
+Richard Bauckham agrees (24).

 This passage is important in its attestation of gospel events.
-It is not only an independent attestation to Christ, but that he was called “the Christ” and that he had a brother by the name of James.
-We further find attestation to James and John the Baptist’s martyrdoms.
-Also quite remarkable, I find, is that Flavius attests that Jesus was a miracle worker.
-Geza Vermes, a noted expert on Jesus’s era, has argued that this miracle claim in Flavius is authentic, based on Flavius’ style (28).
-In this report Flavius calls Jesus a wise man who also “worked startling deeds,” a designation that Josephus also applies to miracles associated with the prophet Elisha.
+It is not only an independent attestation to Christ, but that he was also called “the Christ” and had a brother by the name of James.
+Flavius also provides attestation to James and John the Baptist’s deaths.
+Some also argue that Flavius attests to Christ being a miracle worker.
+Geza Vermes, a specialist in Judaism and early Christianity, states that Christ as a miracle worker is authentic given Flavius’ style (28).
+In this report, Flavius called Christ a wise man who also “worked startling deeds,” a description that Flavius also applied to the miracles associated with the prophet Elisha.

 1. Feldman, L. & Hata, G. 1987.
 Josephus, Judaism, and Christianity. p.
 54–57.